 Later on, once Cernan's Promise has developed the infrastructure, it can start extracting thorium from minerals in and around the crater and produce nuclear fuel on-site instead of importing it from Earth.
 But that wouldn't really be for power plants - it would be for nuclear rockets.
 Unless technology like Mach drives manages to produce high-thrust engines based on completely new science, nuclear engines will continue to be the best transport option between the surface of a celestial body and orbit.
 (Unless you've managed to build a space elevator... and not if the body has an atmosphere and someone lives there... there are a few wrinkles.)

 The main power source once Lalande has a genuine town, and later for the city, isn't nuclear or solar panels.
-It's turbines running on stored solar heat.
-Specifically, closed Brayton cycle turbines using a gaseos working fluid, heated by a mass of molten regolith, which in turn is heated by tubes filled with molten salts that circulate through a trough of parabolic mirrors.
-These are being called the Thermal Energy Storage Systems - the TESS.
+It's generators running on stored solar heat.
+Specifically, Stirling engines using a gaseous working fluid, heated by a mass of molten regolith, which in turn is heated by tubes filled with molten sodium that circulate through parabolic mirrors.

-Some of the components for TESS units are simple and can be produced on-site early in colony development - mirrors, turbine housings, radiator units.
-A while later the pipes, turbine blades, and generators can also be made there.
+Some of the components for STePP units are simple and can be produced on-site early in colony development - mirrors, the tanks, pipes.
+With 3d printing of parts out of sintered metal powder and casting of molten minerals, most of the radiators, pumps, and generators can also be made.
 Production of efficient working units made entirely locally seems feasible sooner than the same goal for solar panels or nuclear plants, especially if early units work at lower temperatures.

 We'll come back to nuclear reactor designs in the Transportation section below, but there is a link in the sidebar to a very good overview of the matter, in power-point format.
 The current model Moonwards has for a nuclear plant on the lunar surface is quite crude.
 Expanding it into a good representation of a working reactor in space would be great for educational purposes.
 That is a goal for all the models of course, but as nuclear generators are so very misunderstood it is especially appealing to make that model.
 (Alas, i don't know how to interpret and adapt the drawings i've found of such things very well.
 When i work next work on it i'll seek consultations on the matter.)